kunalk4/basic-api-sqlalchemy/README.md

 This project uses <code>pipenv</code> to install packages and associated dependencies

-In the <code>./app</code> directory, run <code>pip install pipenv</code> in the command line
+In the <code>./app</code> directory, run <code>pip install pipenv</code> in the command line.
 This will create a virtual environment and two files are generated.

 The <code>Pipfile</code> contains package requirements for the application.